 The wedding ring has been worn on the third finger of the left hand since the days of ancient Greece and Rome.
-It was believed that the vein of that finger travel, directly to the heart.
-The wedding ring is of course a circle and symbolizes eternity.
+It was believed that the vein of that finger travels, directly to the heart.
+The wedding ring is, of course, a circle and symbolizes eternity.
 It has no beginning and no end, like true love itself.

 The Tiered Wedding Cake